Alison Day

 About me

-Hi, my name is Alison and I am a fully qualified BACP Accredited and Relate trained counsellor working in the Maidstone area, with over 15 year's experience counselling individuals, couples, and children and young people over the age of 11 years.
-I also work in local schools to provide counselling support for teenagers and for the last 11 years I have worked with young people and adults with autism and ADHD.
+Hi, my name is Alison and I am a fully qualified BACP Accredited and Relate trained counsellor working in the Maidstone area, with over 17 year's experience counselling individuals, couples, and young people and children over the age of 11 years.
+I have also worked in local schools to provide counselling support for teenagers and for the last 14 years I have worked with children, young people and adults with autism and ADHD.

-I offer counselling sessions in my counselling room separate to my house and I also offer online counselling via zoom, skype or telephone.
-Remote sessions have worked very successfully for lots of clients over the last year or so and can offer some valuable support if face to face sessions are not possible.
+I offer counselling sessions in my air conditioned counselling room separate to my house and I also offer online counselling via zoom.
+Remote sessions can work very successfully for lots of clients if getting out is difficult and can offer some valuable support if face to face sessions are not possible.

 How Counselling can Help: